yCalter/yCalter/README.md

 **Full Stack Developer`**

-My name is João Pedro, a Computer Science student at FIAP University, with 4 years of experience in programming and web development, where I build daily projects archived here for study and professional showcase, welcome to my profile!".
+My name is João Pedro, a Computer Science student at FIAP University, with 4 years of experience in programming and web development, where I build daily projects archived here for study and professional showcase, welcome to my profile!.

 ---